UDR Message to First-Years

 We hope that one of the many reasons you came to Brandeis is because our faculty are great teachers and researchers, but we also want you to know that they are great resources for you and your fellow students.
 To help you get the most from your relationships with professors, we'd like to offer some suggestions to assist you in building your connections with Brandeis faculty, this year and beyond.

 Developing connections with your instructors will help you do better academically, learn more about relevant academic, research, fellowship, and internship opportunities, and figure out your path and long-term goals for making a difference in the world.

-All first year students are invited to sign up for a one-hour Small Group Discussion with a faculty member and up to nine other students.
-Take advantage of this opportunity to get to know a faculty member in an informal setting and learn how to establish connections with other faculty.
+- All first-year students are invited to sign up for a one-hour small group discussion with a faculty member and up to 12 students.
+Take advantage of this opportunity to get to know a faculty in an informal setting and learn how to establish connections with other faculty.

-When signing up for classes, consider enrolling in classes with 25 students or less; the smaller class size will make it easier for you to get to know the instructor, and easier for the instructor to get to know you.
+- When signing up for classes, consider enrolling in classes with 25 students or less; the smaller class size will make it easier for you to get to know the instructor and for the instructor to get to know you.

 Remember, we are here to help you navigate through this first year and through the rest of your college experience.
 If you have any questions, please do not hesitate to contact us.